smartsdk/dataModels/User/Notification/doc/spec.md

 ## Description

-This data model defines users generated notifications.
+This data model represents user generated notifications.
 This model can be used in different scenarios.
 For example in Smart Mobility scenarios to provide a Traffic Alert, or in Smart Security scenarios to report suspicious activities.